VignethaYadlapalli/BrewHub-Custom/README.md

 ## Features

-Brewhub offers the following features:
+BrewHub offers the following features:

 1. **User Authentication**:
    - Users can create accounts, log in, and log out.